 My view is that you don't necessarily need to have a background in financial services.
 The business of buying and selling stocks is intuitive.
 What is difficult is finding people who think logically and can explain quantitative aspects in layman terms.
 As we use computers to discover patterns more, it becomes more critical for people to provide logical thinking skills to understand why patterns are being identified.

 At HKEX, we often have to think about, and understand the businesses and sectors our issuers are in, not just the smaller world of financial services.
-So, we look for people with not only great logical thinking skills, but who are generalists and interested in a range of topics.Posted 10 months ago
+So, we look for people with not only great logical thinking skills, but who are generalists and interested in a range of topics.Posted over 1 year ago